 Specialising in visiting care to cater for a variety of needs and conditions, Jenny’s team are experts in home care and will work with you to create a package of care tailored to you.

 Meet Jennifer, our Branch Manager

 Jenny has lived in the Stoke-on-Trent area for over 36 years and has held a number of care roles during that time.
-She loves meeting with our customers in the local area and finding out how her carers can support people across the Stoke area.
+She loves meeting with customers in the local area and finding out how her carers can support people across Stoke.

 “I believe it’s often the little things in life, like a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, which all have the potential to turn a life around,” Jenny says.

-“I have progressed from working as a care support worker to a registered manager, working with individuals with various needs, including the elderly, people with learning disabilities, palliative care, autism and challenging behaviours,” she adds.
-“I also hold a Level 4 NVQ in Leadership and Management, and I am a qualified trainer in moving and handling.
+“I have progressed from working as a Care Support Worker to a Registered Manager, working with individuals with various needs, including the elderly, people with learning disabilities, palliative care, autism and challenging behaviours,” she adds.
+“I also hold a Level 4 NVQ in Leadership & Management and am a qualified trainer in moving and handling.
 I feel very passionate about providing care and feel that Helping Hands shares my values on providing high quality, truly person-centred care and support.”

-Bringing over 30 years’ experience supporting people in their own homes, we’re fully committed to helping you get the support you need without having to move into residential care and away from your home comforts.
+Bringing over 30 years’ experience of supporting people in their own homes, we’re fully committed to helping you get the support you need without having to compromise on your routines and comfort.